Joonsey/udpeasy/readme.md

 	WON = 3
 	LOST = 4
 ```
-We can now utilize the astractions we have made to simplify the first example.
+We can now utilize the abstractions we have made to simplify the first example.
 ```python
 import udpeasy